Ken Rutherford (cricketer): Domestic career

 Ken Rutherford played for Kings High School first XI in Dunedin.
 He made the team in his third form on the Monday before he officially started at school.
 He would open the batting with Glen Denham.
 He made his debut for Otago in 1982–83 at the age of 17, batting at number six.
 He then was granted a scholarship at Lords in 1984.
 Following this, Rutherford was selected for the Young New Zealand tour of Zimbabwe.

 Opening the batting for Otago in 1984–85 he scored 442 runs at 44.20, including his first century, 130 against Auckland, and he was asked to open the batting for New Zealand in the West Indies at a time when West Indies were at the height of their powers.
 Rutherford's highest score for Otago was 226 not out against India in the 1989/90 season.

-Rutherford's highest first-class score of 317, scored playing for a New Zealand touring side against a D.B.Close XI at Scarborough in 1986, achieved several records for New Zealand cricket. it contained eight sixes and 45 boundary fours, crossing the boundary rope a record 53 times.
+Rutherford's highest first-class score of 317, scored playing for a New Zealand touring team against a D.B.Close XI at Scarborough in 1986, achieved several records for New Zealand cricket. it contained eight sixes and 45 boundary fours, crossing the boundary rope a record 53 times.
 The runs were scored in a day – the most runs scored in one day by a New Zealand batsman, and 199 of the runs were scored in one session between lunch and tea.
 The match was something of a festival occasion, with some elderly players in the fielding ranks, and Rutherford had not played with great distinction in the test matches.
 It is the highest innings in the history of the Scarborough Festival, as of 2015.

 Upon being dropped from the New Zealand team in 1995, Rutherford moved to South Africa, where he played first-class cricket for five seasons, first for Transvaal and then for Gauteng (which replaced Transvaal in 1994), before finally retiring, scoring a duck in his last game.